 For more, see our post on Fashion Inspiration from Marie Antoinette.

 I could not leave this classic off the list!
 Just like the show, the Sex and the City movie is a constant stream of fashion inspiration, designer brands, and NYC style.
 Even better, with the four main characters, there is an outfit to suit every taste.
 This is one of those famous fashion movies that will always be talked about!

 Need more SATC style?
 See our article on Sex and the City Movie Fashion.

 (500) Days of Summer (2009):

-When this movie came out this summer, Zooey Deschanel’s character stole not only her costar’s attention, but also the attention of fashion lovers everywhere.
+When this movie came out, Zooey Deschanel’s character stole not only her costar’s attention, but also the attention of fashion lovers everywhere.
 Her quirky, slightly 40s, slightly indie, feminine style is a refreshing take on modern movie wardrobes.

 For more, see our post on Fashion from 500 Days of Summer.